-The Art of Personal Sādhana aims to reflect the fundamentals of Krishnamacharya and Desikachar’s teaching, namely transmission occurs through the direct experience of the teacher with the student’s personal Yoga Sādhana through 121 Lessons or Small Group Studies limited to a maximum of five students.
+The Art of Personal Sādhana aims to reflect the fundamentals of Krishnamacharya and Desikachar’s teaching; namely transmission occurs through the direct experience of the teacher with the student through 121 Meetings or Single Topic Study in Small Groups.

-These are the practice of Āsana or general postures, Mudrā or special postures, Prāṇāyāma or seated breathing, Dhyānam or seated meditation and Chanting for learning or as a meditational practice.
+As a student we need to consider five fundamental practice areas to be prioritised and developed according to the teachings of Krishnamacharya.
+These are Āsana or general postures, Mudrā or special postures, Prāṇāyāma or seated breathing, Dhyānam or seated meditation and Chanting for learning as a meditational practice.

 “Yoga Practice is an essential part of Yoga Study.

 Rather than Yoga Study being an essential part of Yoga Practice.”

 Each of the five links below will take you to a page where you can explore an overview of these five topics of Āsana, Mudrā, Prāṇāyāma, Dhyānam and Chanting.
 Each topic offers a range of in-depth Modular Courses for your personal practice, study interest and development, or if relevant, professional skills.

 Study of each of these five primary Yoga Practice topics begin with a 2 day Module One Workshop as a starting point for the student.
 From there a Foundational range of follow-on 4 day Course Modules are available.
 Together they allow a uniquely comprehensive intensive exploration of all facets of Yoga Practice Techniques and Yoga Practice Theory.

 An introduction to what is the Art of the application of Yoga Practice